shentonfreude/MockTalk/README.rst

 For Those About To Mock
 =======================

-Slides and code for a DC Python meetup presentation
+Slides and code for a DC Python meetup presentation on Mocks.

+As the Firesign Theater said,

+  A power so great it can only be used for good or evil.

 Virtualenv, Install
 ===================